korpog/diablo-data/README.md

 {"CLIENT_ID": "YOUR_CLIENT_ID",
 "CLIENT_SECRET": "YOUR_CLIENT_SECRET"}
 ```
-You can get it at https://develop.battle.net/
+You can get these credentials at https://develop.battle.net/

 ***
 Each record in the csv file contains: